 'Simply having a place where you can air your work with a group of writers is what makes the MA so good.
 This process alone makes you a better writer - thicker-skinned, less precious and maybe even a bit less clichéd.

 'The best thing about the MA, however, is that a lot of the stuff you write during the year ends up actually being turned into something.
 It was great to see work I had written performed at Circa and turned into a short film by the NZ Film School; an invaluable learning experience.

 'I am extremely thankful to the course and all involved for giving me an amazing year of writing.'

 Bio: Jonathan Watt is a writer and filmmaker from Masterton.
-He founded Redface Pictures with his friend Kieran Charnock, and the pair have written and directed many films together.
+He founded Gorse River Pictures with his friend Kieran Charnock, and the pair have written and directed many films together.
 In 2018, their short film Stranger was screened at festivals around the world including Balinale and Show Me Shorts.
-Their first feature film, Black Shark, is currently in post-production.
+They have since produced several webseries and two feature films - Black Shark and Compass.